hack3rs.ca network-security

 1. What Wireshark and TShark Are Good At

 Wireshark is the interactive GUI for packet inspection, stream following, and protocol dissection.
-TShark is the command-line interface built on the same dissector engine, which makes it ideal for automation, SSH sessions, servers, and quick summaries in incident response workflows.
+TShark runs the same dissector engine from the command line, which makes it practical for SSH sessions, servers, automation, and quick field extractions during incident triage.

 2. Defensive Packet Analysis Workflow

-Start with the question you are trying to answer.
-If the question is service outage, focus on path reachability, retransmissions, resets, and application response codes.
-If the question is suspicious activity, focus on unusual destinations, protocol usage, session timing, and repeated patterns.
+Start by writing down the question you are trying to answer.
+Troubleshooting a service outage means focusing on resets, retransmissions, and application response codes.
+Investigating suspicious activity means looking at destination patterns, protocol choices, session timing, and repeated behavior.

-Use a two-stage workflow: first-pass scoping, then deep analysis.
-In first-pass scoping, identify top talkers, protocols, time windows, and obvious errors.
-In deep analysis, reconstruct streams, inspect DNS behavior, examine TLS metadata, and annotate exact evidence supporting your conclusions.
+Run two passes.
+First, scope: identify top talkers, protocol mix, time windows, and obvious errors.
+Second, dig: reconstruct individual streams, inspect DNS query behavior, check TLS metadata, and annotate the packet evidence that supports your conclusions.

 3. DNS and TLS Analysis for Blue Teams

 Wireshark is one of the best places to learn how DNS actually behaves in your environment.
-You can inspect query names, response codes, resolver choices, retry patterns, and latency.
-This helps distinguish malicious-looking domains from simple misconfigurations or stale DNS settings.
+You can watch query names, response codes, resolver selection, retry timing, and latency in real time.
+Most "suspicious domain" questions turn out to be stale records, misconfigured resolvers, or normal CDN behavior — and you can only tell the difference by looking.

 4. Using TShark for Repeatable IR Tasks